 Check out this link for more information on that:

-By the way, the same applies if you make a wrong statement when registering your cosmetic product with HSA.
-Being registered there, there is still no guarantee that the cosmetic product complies with the official requirements.
+By the way, the same applies if you make a wrong statement when registering your cosmetics product with HSA.
+Being registered there, there is still no guarantee that the cosmetics product complies with the official requirements.
 The actual importer of the respective cosmetic product and his helpers are still liable for that.

 Better check with us (Schweiger & Partners Singapore) if you have any further question, we can also do the registrations for you.